apache/skywalking/docs/en/setup/service-agent/virtual-mq.md

 metrics of the MQ are also from the MQ client-side perspective.

-For example, Kafka plugins in the Java agent could detect the transmission latency of message As a result, SkyWalking would show message count , transformation latency, success rate powered by backend analysis capabilities in this dashboard.
+For example, Kafka plugins in the Java agent could detect the transmission latency of message As a result, SkyWalking would show message count, transmission latency, success rate powered by backend analysis capabilities in this dashboard.

 The MQ operation span should have
 - It is an **Exit**(at producer side) or **Entry**(at consumer side) span